turboapps/docs/deploying/to_a_workspace/a-workspace.md

 - **Cloud (Windowed)**: Runs in the cloud with the application rendered in a new window outside the browser, similarly to a native application
 - **My Machine**: Runs on the end user device inside a Turbo container

 The **Windowed** modes require a Turbo native client on the end user device.
-The **My Machine** mode is only available on PCs with the Turbo for PC client installed.
+The **My Machine** mode is only available on PCs with the **Turbo for PC** client installed.

-When an application launches, the Portal initiates the session and handles the connection to either Turbo Launcher or Elastic Cloud Controller.
-Turbo Launcher is a part of the Turbo Client installation and is responsible for controlling the native and windowed launch.
-The Elastic Cloud Controller handles the remote sessions and initiates the connection between Compute Pod and the user machine.

 #### Components Description

-The following diagram gives an overview of the components that build DW:
+The following diagram gives an overview of the components in an Azure-based Workspace:

 ![Components diagram](/docs/deploying/to_a_workspace/architecture-diagram.png)

-**Compute Pods** are Windows Virtual Machines which run user applications (or rather application images). **Elastic Cloud Controller** (or Cloud Controller) is composed of several applications and scripts, which are responsible for managing connections with Compute Pods, as well as administering Compute Pods themselves (scaling them out/in depending on the current load, installing updates, or collecting performance metrics). **Hub** is the central place for application images.
-Finally, **Portal** authenticates users, keeps information about their profiles, and allows users to interact with the workspaces.
+- **Compute Pods** are Windows Virtual Machines that run applications in Turbo containers.
+- The **Elastic Cloud Controller** managing connections with Compute Pods, as well as administering Compute Pods themselves (scaling them out/in depending on the current load, installing updates, or collecting performance metrics).
+- A **Hub** stores application images and user profile data.
+The Hub may be hosted in the cloud or on-premises.
+- A **Portal** provides a web-based interface for users to sign in and access applications and files.
+The Portal also provides API-based access that can be used to deploy Turbo resources natively onto desktops or via third-party providers.

 #### Azure Resources

-The lists below describe resources required to host DW in Azure in a recommended configuration.
+The lists below describe resources required to host Workspaces in Azure in a recommended configuration.
 We can add additional components to the base configuration if needed.
 Example of such a situation could be adding an NV6 Compute Pod for engineering applications.

 Virtual Machines:

 - Central Cache Server (one instance): Standard DS2 v2 (2 cores 7GB RAM)
 - Compute Pod (one or more instances): Standard D3 v2 (4 cores 14 GB RAM)
 - Elastic Cloud Controller (one instance): Basic A3 (4 cores 7GB RAM)

 Storage: